jgm/pandoc/man/man1/pandoc.1.md

     Unsafe tags are replaced by HTML comments; unsafe attributes are omitted.
 URIs in links and images are also checked against a whitelist of URI schemes.

-\--lhs-in
-:   Treat input as literate Haskell.
-In markdown input, "bird track"
-    sections will be treated as Haskell source code.
-In LaTeX input, `code` environments will be treated as Haskell source code.

-\--lhs-out
-:   Write output as literate Haskell.
-In markdown output, Haskell
-    source code will be printed with "bird tracks."
-In LaTeX output, it will be put in `code` environments.
-In HTML output, it will be put inside `<pre>` tags, with "bird tracks."

-\--lhs
-:   Equivalent to `--lhs-in --lhs-out`.

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,